ThomasAlexandre/playcrud/README.rst

 > run 9090  (or any other port different from 9000, since the target app is running there)

 Browse to http://localhost:9090

+Fill out the form with your source DB information (currently only MySQL is supported)

+Et voila, if the code generation goes well, you will be redirected to the target app in the end (Note: The first time you run the generator, since Build.scala will be updated on the target project, you will to restart that target project
+(CTRL-C, then play run again )).

+Some current limitations and issues:
+- The sorting of columns and filtering are not working automatically out of the box (since we do not know which column to filter on ), might be possible to fix with some more thinking :-)
+- Some content from the source database should be transfered to the target database automatically (ongoing, using DBUnit)
+- Tables having more than one foreign key will not generate correct output (also ongoing)